Hockey Night in Canada: Television

 The Vancouver Canucks joined the NHL in 1970–71, increasing the number of HNIC venues from two to three.
 During the 1979–80 and 1980–81 seasons, four more Canadian teams (the Edmonton Oilers, Quebec Nordiques, Winnipeg Jets, and Calgary Flames) joined the NHL or relocated from the United States.
 The Oilers and Flames were featured frequently, since the teams were playoff contenders during the 1980s.
 The Nordiques, owned by Carling O'Keefe (a rival of HNIC sponsor Molson) with a small Anglophone fan base, were never broadcast from Quebec City during the regular season.

 The CBC announced before the preliminary round of the 1976 playoffs that they would not televise any preliminary-round games, and the rights were sold back to the individual Canadian teams.
 Since Montreal earned a bye into the quarterfinals, this impacted Toronto and Vancouver's television coverage.
 While CHCH and CITY televised all three games of the Toronto-Pittsburgh series (with Bill Hewitt and Brian McFarlane), CHAN picked up the Vancouver-New York Islanders series.
 Game 1 of the Philadelphia-Toronto playoff series was televised locally to Southern Ontario by CHCH.
 Game 1 of the 1977 Pittsburgh-Toronto playoff series was seen regionally in southern Ontario on Hamilton's CHCH.

 During the 1978 playoffs, the NHL Network began simulcasting many games with Hockey Night in Canada.
 Dan Kelly, the NHL Network's lead play-by-play announcer, covered play-by-play with HNICs colour commentators; in Game 7 of the quarterfinal series between the Toronto Maple Leafs and New York Islanders on April 29, 1978, Kelly teamed up with Brian McFarlane.
-The 1978 Stanley Cup Finals between the Montreal Canadiens and Boston Bruins and the 1979 Stanley Cup Finals between the Montreal Canadiens and New York Rangers were also simulcast.
+The 1978 Stanley Cup Final between the Montreal Canadiens and Boston Bruins and the 1979 Stanley Cup Final between the Montreal Canadiens and New York Rangers were also simulcast.

 1980s and 1990s

 On April 9, 1980, the CBC carried the ACTRA Awards ceremony.
-Game 2 of the Hartford–Montreal playoff series was televised in French and the Edmonton-Philadelphia and Toronto-Minnesota games were shown only on local stations CITV in Edmonton and CHCH in Hamilton, respectively.
+Game two of the Hartford–Montreal playoff series was televised in French and the Edmonton-Philadelphia and Toronto-Minnesota games were shown only on local stations CITV in Edmonton and CHCH in Hamilton, respectively.
 The Vancouver-Buffalo game was televised by the CBC regionally in British Columbia, since the ACTRA Awards show was tape-delayed into prime time on the west coast.

-Except for the 1982 Stanley Cup Finals, the CBC's only other nationally televised postseason games that year were the April 23 Boston-Quebec game (Game 6), the April 25 Quebec-Boston game (Game 7), and the May 6 Vancouver-Chicago game (Game 5).
+Except for the 1982 Stanley Cup Final, the CBC's only other nationally televised postseason games that year were the April 23 Boston-Quebec game (Game 6), the April 25 Quebec-Boston game (Game 7), and the May 6 Vancouver-Chicago game (Game five).
 All the other games were seen regionally.

 CTV had the national rights for the 1986 Calgary-St. Louis playoff series, except in the Calgary market (in which the CBC and Molson retained exclusive rights).
-CTV was unable to televise Games 2 and 3 of this series due to prior commitments.
-The CBC was allowed to televise Games 2 and 3 to Alberta and British Columbia, but not nationally.
+CTV was unable to televise Games two and three of this series due to prior commitments.
+The CBC was allowed to televise Games two and three to Alberta and British Columbia, but not nationally.